-Over the next few weeks, we will be featuring reflections on the 2020 Virtual Summer Conference.
+Over the next few weeks, we will be featuring reflections on the 2020 Virtual Winter Conference.
 If you would like to share your experience, please email firstname.lastname@example.org.

-Our second #NCLGBA20 Conference Recap comes from Heather Curry, Budget and Evaluation Analyst, City of Winston-Salem.
+Our first #NCLGBA20 Conference Recap comes from Janice Hillanbrand, Budget and Management Analyst, Forsyth County.

 “…looking at our members as whole people, and not just budget professionals, was something that was really important to me while planning this year’s conference.”